nFire-coding/passwordManager/README.md

 ### 📥 Installation
 1. Open a terminal or powershell/command prompt. 🖥️
-2. Launch the following command to install the required dependency:
+2. Launch the following command to install the required dependencies:
     ```
-    pip install cryptography
+    pip install -r requirements.txt
     ```

 ### 🚀 Usage